tonoli/3D_Raytracer-Beta/README.md

 ### How to start?

-We are going to start to render a sphere without light and any texture and then add more and more details.
+The basic retracer we will build need to be able to render 4 types of structures, planes, spheres, cones and cylanders.
+Here are the differents formulas we will need for the project.

-# Ray Tracing Formulas ✖️➕➖➗
+### Ray Tracing Formulas ✖️➕➖➗

 ## Tips 👈
 When you compute delta, chose the > 0 case (< 0 meaning no intersection, = 0 meaning one intersection)